Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 • It’s important to consult a veterinarian when choosing food for a dog prone to pancreatitis.

-Drugs such as potassium bromide and diseases such as diabetes mellitus and Cushing’s disease may trigger pancreatitis.
-Trauma to the abdomen is another cause of an inflamed pancreas.
+Certain medications, like potassium bromide, and diseases such as diabetes mellitus and Cushing’s disease, can trigger pancreatitis.
+Physical trauma to the abdomen is another potential cause.

 [Video]